TrevisanGMW/comp-2601/assignment_02/README.md

 ## Open Questions:
+	- CountryProcessor:
-	- CountryProcessor: Do .max and .min with "Optional<>" can be categorized as "collecting"?
+		- Can .max and .min with "Optional<>" be categorized as "collecting"?
+		(His requirement "in all cases, before printing, collect the result into a java collection local variable")
-	- CountryProcessor: printAllCapitalsThatContainLetterIntoASingleStringNoSpaces lists countries in its example.
+		- printAllCapitalsThatContainLetterIntoASingleStringNoSpaces lists countries in its example.
 		Is the example inaccurate?